 - rolled out and folded again

-Serve them with a sweet chili sauce and you’ve got an easy and delicious appetizer.
+Serve them with a sweet chili sauce or chili oil and you’ve got an easy and delicious appetizer.

 Let me know if you try out this recipe — and if you’ve had those green onion pancakes in Edmonton!
 Tag me on Instagram @siftandsimmer or leave me a comment below.

 Green Onion Pancakes (Edmonton-Style)

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

 - ½ tsp sea salt + extra for garnish